The My Settings tab, the last button on the Sidebar, allows players and GM's to control several important functions in Roll20.

 Display Name

-By default, the Display Name is set to whatever is currently listed as your Roll20 account username.
-This name displays in a name plate positioned below your avatar portrait on the very bottom of the Tabletop.
-You can change this to suit your individual gaming needs like a specific character name or a game role.
+Your Display Name is initially set as your Roll20 account username by default.
+The display name is positioned below your avatar portrait on the very bottom of the Tabletop.
+You can change your display name to suit your individual gaming needs to match specific character name or a game role.
 Click on the Save Name button to save any changes made in the Display Name text box.

 Token Bar Colors + Display Settings